Use Flow with multiple languages

 Overview

 Flow detects which language you're speaking at the start of each dictation session and transcribes accordingly.
-Your selected languages narrow the set Flow chooses from, which improves accuracy.
+Selecting only the languages you actually use narrows the set Flow chooses from, which improves accuracy.
+You can also enable Auto-detect to let Flow choose from all supported languages.

 Key behaviors

-• Detection happens per session: Flow detects language at the start of each session, not per word.
-If you switch languages mid-sentence, Flow may transcribe the entire segment in one language.
+• Detection happens per session: Flow picks a language at the start of each session, not per word.
+If you switch languages mid-sentence, Flow transcribes the entire segment in one language.

 • Changes apply instantly: When you update your languages in Settings, they take effect at your next dictation session — no restart needed.